Sigmmma/c20/src/content/h3/engine/pathfinding/readme.md

 The lowest level of the AI pathfinding system for gameplay purposes, AI use these individual points as spots they can fire from or move between and these firing points can be set with various properties.

-{% figure src="postures.png" %}
+{% figure src="postures.jpg" %}
-Pictured from left to right: corner left, bunker and corner right, vectors of firing points facing south
+Pictured from left to right: corner right, bunker and corner left, vectors of firing points facing north
 {% /figure %}

 | Posture flags | Description